 S Tier

-The premium is where the most powerful and expensive processors belong.
-These CPUs are for users wanting to enhance their FPS in the most visually demanding games or to do intricate work.
+The premium is where the most powerful and costly processors belong.
+These CPUs are for users wanting to enhance their FPS in the most visually demanding games or to do complex work.

 To achieve top-notch productivity, consider the third-gen Threadripper.
 It provides outstanding price-to-performance value.
 One model, the Threadripper 3990X, boasts 64 cores and costs $4000.